 March derived its name from ancient Rome.
 The first month of the ancient Roman calendar which was dedicated to “Martius” after Mars, the Roman god of war fell within this month.
 This is the period when winter is ending and the first flush of spring manifests in the northern hemisphere.

 February was named after the Latin word “Februum” meaning purification.
 It was so named after the purification ritual “Februa” dedicated to deity Juno, held on February 15th in the old Roman calendar.
-From 6th February to 7th March marks the (6th) sixth month following the Biblical civil
+From 25th February to 25th March marks the fifth (6th) month following the Biblical civil

 December derived its name from the Latin word “Decem” meaning ten (10).
 According to the old Roman calendar, it was the 10th month.
 This was before they dedicated their new first month to January moving December to the position of being the 12th month though it maintained its name as 10th